-For a 45$ keyboard, it does pack lots of impressive features.
+For a 45$, this mechanical keyboard with RGB does pack lots of impressive features.
 But does it perform very well?
 Well, yes, but only in wired mode.
 In wireless mode, there is a significant lag, and it may not be a suitable choice for gamers.
 Even for typists, the lagging can slowly creep up on you and make you frustrated.

 So is it worth the buck?
 For the features, yes.
 But the lagging can make it or break it.
 If you have to use it in wired mode constantly, what’s the point of getting a wireless mechanical keyboard?